Reforming Minor Drug Possession Charges in Colorado

 Schedule I & II Drugs

 Schedule I drugs have no currently accepted medical use and a high potential for abuse.
 Examples include heroin, lysergic acid diethylamide (LSD), marijuana (cannabis), 3,4-methylenedioxymethamphetamine (ecstasy), methaqualone and peyote.

 Schedule II drugs are considered dangerous as they have a high potential for abuse, which could result in severe psychological or physical dependence.
 Examples include combination products with less than 15 milligrams of hydrocodone per dosage unit (Vicodin), cocaine, methamphetamine, methadone, hydromorphone (Dilaudid), meperidine (Demerol), oxycodone (OxyContin), fentanyl, Dexedrine, Adderall and Ritalin.

 Remember, under CO law, possession of 4 grams or less of Schedule I drugs is a level 1 drug misdemeanor and possession of 4 grams or less of Schedule II drugs is a level 2 drug misdemeanor.

 Arrested for Drug Possession in CO?
 Call Us Now for Legal Help.

 Our Denver drug crime defense attorneys have the skill, experience and diligence needed to help you overcome your drug possession charges.
 Whether you’re accused of minor possession or serious drug offenses, our team wants to help you avoid a messy encounter with the criminal court system at all costs.

 As tried-and-true legal advocates, we have what it takes to resolve your drug crime charges.
-Thus, you should contact us at (303) 732-5048 for a free consultation!
+Thus, you should contact us online or call us now for a free consultation!